mantzios/WeatherApplication/README.md

 <b> Enumeration Package </b>

-In this package there is the Enumeration class Metrics which contain the metrics we want to extract from the json.
+In this package there is the Enumeration class Metrics which contains the metrics we want to extract from the json.